vilaca/fuelsave/README.md

 # assignment-2 Solution

 I opted for using JWT tokens.
-The private key is stored on an environment variable set on docker-compose.yml.

-JWT is a good option because it's an already existing standard and don't require storing and expiring the tokens in a database.
+JWT is a good option because it's an already existing standard and doesn't require storing and expiring the tokens in a database.

+The private key used for generating the jwt tokens is stored in an environment variable set on docker-compose.yml.
 Ideally private keys and passwords would not be commited to git.
 A 'vault' or 'secret' should be used instead.

+For importing users.csv and vehicles.csv my first option was a script that would run on the first the db container but the script became a bit too long and was doing the work of creating the tables that can be also done using the pydantic models.
+In the end I implemented loding the csv files in python when the app server starts.

 GET / will redirect to /docs for the OpenApi Documentation.